Skalyaev/boot2root/42challenges/bomb.md

 - `Publicspeakingisveryeasy.126241207201b2149opekmq426315` doesn't work

-We might need to use the password of the secret phase to modify the password we got without secret phase
+There must be a last step to find the password

+- `1001` is a valid binary number, his decimal value is `9`, which is the password for phase 4, we might need to play with binary representation of the password

+- The binary representation of the last password `426315` is `1101000000101001011`, if we take the `9` last bits of it and shift them to the left, we get `1101000000010010111` which is `426135` in decimal

+- `Publicspeakingisveryeasy.126241207201b2149opekmq426135` works

 ## Credentials found